elelpublic/tsbuild/README.md

 * task: webserver ..... serve files as http
 * task: copy
 * nonblocking? futures in exec and other calls?
-* check tasks and dependencies if they are available before running
+* check targets and dependencies if they are available before running

 ## Done

-* no parameter should show usage and task list
+* no parameter should show usage and target list
-* task dependencies
+* target dependencies
-* tasks instead of scripts
+* targets instead of scripts